-Interviews were carried out with 48 tourism stakeholders in the northern and western territories of VNP in October 2012.
-The selected stakeholder groups were tourist hosts, government employees involved in decision-making processes concerning tourism in the region, as well as national park employees and rangers.
-Each individual within these groups was contacted and interested parties were subsequently interviewed in either their home or workplace, by telephone or Skype.
-The interviews included open questions about respondents’ views on local tourism development, sustainable development, nature conservation, the social impact of tourism, the economic impact of tourism and environmental management, but not explicitly about which issues should be addressed when developing sustainability indicators.
+To develop and assess systemic sustainability indicators for tourism in VNP and its adjacent communities interviews were carried out with 48 tourism stakeholders in its Northern and Western territories (cf. figure 1) in October 2012.
+Of the 48 participants, 28 were tourist hosts, 14 government employees involved in local decision-making processes concerning tourism, and 6 were national park employees and rangers.
+The participants were selected with a snowball approach where individuals within these groups were contacted and interested parties were subsequently interviewed in either their home or workplace, by telephone or Skype.
+The interviews included open questions about the participants’ views on local tourism development, sustainable development, nature conservation, the social and the economic impact of tourism and environmental impact and management.
+The participants were not explicitly asked about which issues should be addressed when developing sustainability indicators.

-Systemic indicator approach
+Data analysis

-The methodological origin of the systemic indicator approach is in the Sensitivity Model developed by Vester and Hessler (1982), a working tool model intended to describe, interpret and assess interconnectedness in complex SES’ss (Vester, 2012).
-This study further develops methods introduced by Schianetz and Kavanagh (2008) who combined three different tools adopted from the Sensitivity Model with Bossel’s system-determined orientors for sustainability indicator selection (1999; 2001) and formulated specific criteria for the application of these to tourism.
-Bossel’s orientors are derived from the fields of thermodynamics, ecology, psychology and sociology with the ambition of not only choosing the more visible and easily measurable indicators, but to give equal weight to social, environmental and economic indicators in order to obtain of a holistic understanding of the system (1999; 2001).
-The application of the systemic indicator approach in this study consisted of four steps: i) Identification of sustainability indicator variables for VNP, based on tourism stakeholder perceptions; ii) An assessment of the extent to which the indicators represent the tourism system; iii) An assessment of the extent to which the indicator variables influence each other, and their degree of interrelatedness and iv) An effect analysis of each of the indicators within the system.
+The methodological origin of the systemic indicator method applied in this research is in the Sensitivity Model developed by Vester and Hessler (1982), a working tool model intended to describe, interpret and assess interconnectedness in complex SESs (Vester, 2012).
+This research further develops methods introduced by Schianetz and Kavanagh (2008) who adopted three tools from the Sensitivity Model and combined with Bossel’s (1999; 2001) system-determined orientors for sustainability indicator selection.
+Bossel’s (1999; 2001) orientors are derived from the fields of thermodynamics, ecology, psychology and sociology with the ambition of not only choosing the more visible and easily measurable indicators, but to give equal weight to social, environmental and economic indicators in order to obtain a holistic understanding of the system.
+Schianetz and Kavanagh (2008) furthermore formulated specific criteria for the application of these to a tourism system.
+The application of the systemic indicator method in this study consisted of four steps (figure 3): i) Identification of sustainability indicator variables for VNP, based on tourism stakeholder perceptions in the interviews; ii) An assessment of the extent to which the indicator variables are relevant to VNP as a tourism system; iii) An assessment of the extent to which the indicator variables influence each other, and their degree of interconnectedness and iv) An effect analysis of each of the indicators within the system.

-Figure 3: Flowchart illustrating the methodological process in this research
+Figure 3: Flowchart illustrating the data analysis process of the systemic indicator method in this research

-Firstly, sustainability themes were derived from the interviews to create a set of indicator variables.
-This was done by analyzing the results of the interviews and grouping the issues that were mentioned most frequently by stakeholders into themes.
+Firstly, to create a set of indicator variables, sustainability themes were derived from the interview results.
+This was done by grouping the issues that were mentioned most frequently by stakeholders into themes.
 Secondly, in order to apply an objective assessment to a subjective selection of the sustainability themes, eighteen criteria adapted from Schianetz and Kavanagh (2008) were used to assess the relevance of each indicator variable to a tourism system (table 1).
-The assessment was made within the following framework: If a given variable is dependent on all or almost all keywords listed for each criterion, the relationship has the value 1.
-If the variable is dependent on half of the keywords listed for each criterion, the relationship has the value 0.5.
-If the variable is dependent on one or none of the keywords listed for each criterion, the relationship has the value 0.
-Accordingly, vertical sums of a pair-wise comparison for each criterion will reveal whether there is a relationship between the indicators and the criteria.
-As tested by Chan and Huang (2004), the vertical sums should not show an uneven distribution across the criteria, as this would mean that important system components might be missing and that a revision of the indicator variables would be needed.
+The assessment was made by the authors with the following approach: If a given variable was dependent on all or almost all keywords listed for each criterion, the relationship obtained the value 1.
+If the variable was dependent on half of the keywords it obtained the value 0.5.
+If the variable was dependent on one or none of the keywords it obtained the value 0.
+Accordingly, vertical sums of a pair-wise comparison for each criterion revealed whether there was a relationship between the indicator variables and the criteria.
+As proved by Chan and Huang (2004), the vertical sums should not show an uneven distribution across the criteria, as this would mean that important system components might be missing and that a revision of the indicator variables would be needed.